 In many discussions of RCTs, comparisons are drawn with other methods, typically instrumental variables (IV), regression discontinuity (RD) or difference in difference methods.
 But this is much too narrow a comparison.
 For someone who has lived with, used, and taught econometric methods for more than forty years, I watched the progression that led to RCTs.
 We used to run regressions of y on x, with much too little discussion of what generated the variation in x.
 We learned about differences in differences, instrumental variables and regression discontinuity as methods for purging unwanted variance from x, and creating two groups that were deemed to be identical apart from treatment.
-RCTs could be thought of as cleaner versions of IV, RD, or differences in differences, effectively reverting to regression but with a guaranteed assumption that x was randomly assigned.
-Given this history, we can see why an RCT seemed like the ultimate solution, as indeed it is when we think this way.
+RCTs could be thought of as cleaner versions of IV, RD, or differences in differences in differences in the thought of as cleaner versions discontinuity as methods apart from treatment.
+RCTs could be thought of as cleaner versions of IV, RD, or differences in differences in differences in this history, we can see why an RCT seemed like the ultimate solution, as indeed it is when we think this way.

-But as John Stuart Mill noted long ago, the "method of differences," which compares two groups, one treated, one not, is only one among many ways of making causal inference.
+But as John Stuart Mill noted long ago27, the "method of differences," which compares two groups, one treated, one not, is only one among many ways of making causal inference.
 Finding out the cause of a plane crash does not involve differences (or at least we might hope not), and the hypothetico-deductive method, which is how physicists say they work, does not involve differences, simply the making and checking of predictions.
 That is why graphs and cross-tabulations can be so powerful when they arrange data in a way that contradicts a mass of prior understanding about how the world works.
 More formally, the Cowles Commission developed a method of building causal models with careful attention to mechanisms, and with a language that emphasized causal structure and procedures for delineating which parts of the structure could or could not be estimated from data.
 These models could be interrogated to test their predictions and the adequacy of the causal structure.
 Economists once used these methods more than they do today, and they comprised the main content of econometrics texts for many years, but my guess is that most graduate students in economics today would be hard pressed to define structural and reduced forms.
 Papers had a theory section, which developed checkable predictions, ideally predictions that are surprising and unique to the theory, which are checked out in the empirical section.
 Some of these methods can be interpreted as looking at differences between groups, but not all.